antman999/fe-challenges/src/components/easy/accordion/accordionMarkdown.md

 ## Question

 Build an Accordion component that displays a list of vertically stacked sections that each contain a title and content snippet.
-Some HTML is provided for you as example contents along with a chevron icon.
+It's up to you to decide how the data structure should look like.

 ## Requirements